 What to remember come September

 Earn and burn!
 You will get 2.08 vacation days per month and the balance will continue to grow month-on-month.
 Did you know that in 2017, 18 per cent of all vacations taken by Danish people were to Spain?
-So whether it’s a long-weekend in Barcelona or four days with friends at home in Denmark, you can use your leave the month after you have earned it.
+So whether it’s a long-weekend in away or four days with friends at home in Denmark, you can use your leave the month after you have earned it.

 And all the while Planday’s system will be there — up-to-date with the changing laws — and keeping you in control of vacation days, whether you’re a staff member planning a quick getaway or a manager balancing the vacation days of your staff.